FOUNDING FAMILY

 Khaim “ …………(Chaim, son of Mordechai)

 Berko is Dov Berel.
 Mordechai is in all probability Mordechai Yitzhak.
 So unless I.L.W.J. somehow refers to one of the other two brothers, it appears that Dov Berel had at least two other brothers.
-Ad the names of the two identified sisters, and there is a minimum of 5 siblings.
+Add the names of the two identified sisters, and there is a minimum of 5 siblings.
 There probably were others.

 Dov Berel, Dov Ben Mordechai Yitzhak, died at the age of 83, on the first day of Heshvan, 5698 according to the Hebrew calendar, October 6, 1937.